 The college will also make available upon request a copy of each school’s accreditation, licensure, or approval documentation.
 To request a copy of such information, students should submit a written request to the appropriate Campus President.

-The Family Educational Rights and Privacy Act (FERPA) afford you, the student, certain rights with respect to your education records.
+The Family Educational Rights and Privacy Act (FERPA) affords you, the student, certain rights with respect to your education records.
 These rights include:

 (1) The right to inspect and review your education records within 45 days of the day CHCP receives your request for access.